Court-Pencil/Trailblazers/README.md

 - Performance - how quickly a website loads and how quickly users can access it.
 - Accessibility - test analyses how well people who use assistive technologies can use your website.
 - Best Practices - checks whether the page is built on the modern standards of web development.

+I had some trouble with the performance scores when testing with lighthouse.
+I kept getting different scores which turned out to be because of the many images on the homepage.
+The scores are over 80 so im happy with the results.

 ## Regular chrome Dev tools:
 ![lighthouse testing images](docs/devtools-lighthouse.png)